rebecca94ingram6yw/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and maintainability are key for long-term software success."

 In more detail, this quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, harder-to-debug issues, and wasted effort.
 It's better to write straightforward code initially and optimize it later when you have concrete data on where performance bottlenecks lie, ensuring your software stays efficient without sacrificing understandability and adaptability.

+# 2024-01-23
+- "Today's programming wisdom is to embrace the principle of 'Simplicity and Modularity'.
+Write clean, concise code that can be easily understood and maintained by others.
+Strive to break down complex problems into smaller, manageable modules that can be tested independently.
+Remember, a program is not only about getting it to work; it's also about making it readable, adaptable, and scalable for future enhancements and collaborations.
+Always keep in mind the SOLID principles and strive for DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid) practices."

+(Note: This exceeds 200 words but encapsulates the essence of a useful programming wisdom in a compact manner.)